Cameron Munster: 2022

 Munster received praise in 2022, with Rugby League Immortal Andrew Johns saying, "Munster is on his own, he's in another stratosphere.
 He's gone beyond superstar status." on his podcast Immortal Behaviour in the lead up to State of Origin.

-Munster was again Man of the Match in Origin in the first game, which was a 16-10 QLD victory.
+Munster was again Man of the Match in Origin in the first game, which was a 16-10 Queensland victory.
 Munster drew comparisons to Wally Lewis from retired Queensland captain Paul Vautin after the match.
 "He's getting closer to (Lewis) with the way he's playing," Vautin said.
 "He's an instinctive player, as Wally Lewis was.
 Wally wasn't structured by any imagination, but he was instinctive, and so is Cameron Munster."

 Andrew Johns agreed, "He's just on another planet at the moment, no one is near him, you cannot coach against him because he is so unpredictable.
 He's on a stratosphere which is up there, we compared him in post game to Wally Lewis and that was Wally Lewis like.
 The bigger the occasion, the more pressure, the better he goes.
 You can't stop him, you can't coach against him and you can not stop him".

 Munster scored his second Origin try in game 2 of the 2022 State of Origin series however QLD lost 44-12, sending it to a Suncorp decider.

-On 8 July 2022, less than a week out of the Origin decider, breaking news began circulating that both Munster and QLD winger Murray Taulagi had returned positive Rapid Antigen Tests for COVID-19.
+On 8 July 2022, less than a week out of the Origin decider, breaking news began circulating that both Munster and Queensland winger Murray Taulagi had returned positive Rapid Antigen Tests for COVID-19.
 It was confirmed the following morning that they had returned positive PCR swabs, ruling the pair out of the match.

 In round 21 of the 2022 NRL season, Munster, starting a game at fullback for the first time since the 2019 State of Origin series decider scored the second hat-trick of his career in Melbourne's victory over the bottom placed Gold Coast Titans.

-Following great speculation with the new 2023 Redcliffe Dolphins and uniting with Wayne Bennett, Munster pronounced his loyalty to Craig Bellamy and Melbourne Storm by inking a new long-term contract.
-With the goal to remain a one-club man, sighting his mum as a dominant influence in his decision.

-In October he was named in the Australia squad for the 2021 Rugby League World Cup.
+On 3 October 2022, Munster was named in the Kangaroos squad for the 2022 World Cup.

+On 6 October 2022, Munster re-signed with the Storm on a four-year contract until the end of the 2027 season.

+2023

+Munster played in all three games of the 2023 State of Origin series which saw Queensland win 2-1.
+Munster played 22 games for Melbourne in the 2023 NRL season as the club finished third on the table.
+He played in all three finals matches as Melbourne were defeated in the preliminary final by Penrith.